Wait for Me, Daddy: Aftermath

 The City of New Westminster commissioned a bronze statue honouring the photo to be placed at the bottom of 8th Street, in Hyack Square, to the artistic couple Veronica and Edwin Dam de Nogales.
 The city unveiled the statue on October 4, 2014.
 At the same event, the Royal Canadian Mint announced the issue of a series of three coins featuring a scene adapted from the image: it was released in denominations of $2 (alloy), $3 (1/4 ozt silver) and $10 (1/2 ozt silver).

-Canada Post also issued a stamp featuring the iconic image.
+Canada Post issued a stamp featuring the iconic image.

 A re-enactment of the soldiers' march was planned for March 2015, to mark the 70th anniversary of the end of the Second World War.

 Other stories

 Detloff unwittingly captured a lesser known story in this photograph, though no less characteristic of wartime Canada.
-On the left-hand side of the photograph, the second woman behind "Whitey's" mother (wearing a dark long coat, necklace, and staring directly toward the camera) is Agnes Confortin (née Power) who had accompanied her friend Phyllis Daem that day to see the young men of New Westminster off.
+On the left-hand side of the photograph, the second woman behind "Whitey's" mother, wearing a dark long coat, necklace, and staring directly toward the camera, is Agnes Confortin (née Power) who had accompanied her friend Phyllis Daem that day to see the young men of New Westminster off.

 Even with the limited resolution of the photo, Agnes' somber expression reflects her concern for her two brothers, Wilfred and Larry Power, who had already enlisted in the North Nova Scotia Highlanders.
 Larry returned to Canada in 1944 with severe post-traumatic stress disorder.
-Wilfred was killed in action in March 1945 near Arnhem as part of Canadian Forces preparation for the Liberation of Arnhem in April 1945.
+Wilfred was killed in action in March 1945 near Arnhem, as part of Canadian Forces preparation for the Liberation of Arnhem in April 1945.